How to Ride Transit in Los Angeles

 Unless you’re on a really crowded bus or train, you usually don’t need to get up from your seat until the vehicle comes to a stop.
 The doors are open long enough for you to safely maneuver to the doors and exit, so keep that in mind to avoid stumbling when the driver hits the brakes.
 Just be sure you have everything with you when you get up from your seat.

 Basically, just act in a way that won’t bother other riders.
-Don’t make a mess, don’t smoke, keep your conversations fairly quiet, etc. I don’t care who you are, your taste in music sucks and no one wants to hear it: plug in some headphones or earbuds and keep it to yourself.
+Don’t make a mess, don’t smoke, keep your conversations fairly quiet, etc. If you want to listen to music, plug in some headphones or earbuds.

 Speaking of which, even if you’re not listening to music, headphones and earbuds are actually one of the best tools to avoid a persistent issue on transit.
 At some point, you’ll probably encounter someone who’s either drunk or mentally unwell who randomly yells or grumbles aloud or catcalls or just generally wants to make everyone else far too aware of their grievances.
 The best practice is just to ignore them and sit away from them, because engaging (or even acknowledging) will make you the target of their ramblings.
 Try to sit near people acting normally; there’s safety in numbers.
 Put in those earbuds, stare out the window or at your phone, don’t make eye contact, and just wait for it to pass.